 Heroin withdrawal symptoms appear as soon as six hours after ceasing usage because of how quickly heroin goes through the body.
 In particularly severe cases, people can contract post-acute withdrawal symptoms (PAWS) after stopping heroin usage.
 In these circumstances, symptoms may persist for a year or more and expand to include things like hypersensitivity, mood swings, and restlessness.

+So, how long does heroin detox take?
 While each person’s experience may differ, heroin detox often follows a general timeline across the first days and weeks after someone quits using.
 We have outlined each stage below.

 Withdrawal symptoms can appear in as little as six hours.
 While likely mild at first, symptoms may intensify and worsen over time.